pyOpenSci/software-peer-review/how-to/editors-guide.md

 Editors are not charged with tracking other submissions that they are not leading.
 However, if you are serving as an editor and notice an issue with another review, please raise that issue either directly with the editor for that review.
-Or you can raise the issue in the editors channel in slack.
+Or you can raise the issue in the `private-editorial-team` Slack channel.

 ## Editor-in-Chief rotation